-The income tax and NIC rates in England, Wales and Northern Ireland for tax year 2018-19 (6 April 2018 to 5 April 2019) for those individuals with annual incomes of £100,000 or less are set out in Table 1 below.
-There are different income tax rates and bands in Scotland.
+The income tax and NIC rates in England and Northern Ireland for tax year 2019-20 (6 April 2019 to 5 April 2020) for those individuals with annual incomes of £100,000 or less are set out in Table 1 below.
+The Welsh and Scottish Governments are able to decide the rates of income tax paid by Welsh and Scottish taxpayers, respectively.
+For tax year 2019-20 the rates and bands for Welsh taxpayers will be as set out in Table 1 below.
+Different income tax rates (varying from 19% to 46%) and bands apply in Scotland.